andreasjr/docker-wordpress-quickstart/README.md

 Finally: this package is built in such a way where the database will not be transferable.
 This might be changed in the future.

+# Defaults:
+- MariaDB and WordPress containers set to `latest`
+- `wp-content` folder containing empty `plugins` and `themes` folders
+- `uploads.ini` file that sets the upload limit to 500mb

 # Getting Started
 1. Download this repo as a ZIP
 2. Extract the ZIP where you want, rename the folder